carlosrp/arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

 Arcade game with player-hero needing to cross over path full of enemies-bugs to reach the water at the end.

-There's four levels (1 being the easiest), with more bugs in each level.
-Speed and position are randomly initialised in every game.
+Before starting, you can set the difficulty level between 1 (easiest) to 4 (most difficult).
+There are more enemies crawling through the path with increasing difficulty levels.

+The player can be moved with arrow keys.

+When the player reaches the water it will score a new goal and go back to the initial position.

+Enjoy!